Am91T/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Timeline

-* 14:30 PST: Monitoring alerts indicated a surge in response times for product page loads.
+* `14:30 PST`: Monitoring alerts indicated a surge in response times for product page loads.
-* 14:32 PST: An engineer on call identified the slowdown and began investigating.
+* `14:32 PST`: An engineer on call identified the slowdown and began investigating.
 Initial suspicion fell on a recent product data update that had just been deployed.
-* 14:40 PST: The product data update was rolled back, but response times remained slow.
+* `14:40 PST`: The product data update was rolled back, but response times remained slow.
-* 14:50 PST: The investigation shifted towards database performance.
+* `14:50 PST`: The investigation shifted towards database performance.
 Database queries were taking longer than usual, causing bottlenecks.
-* 15:00 PST: The incident was escalated to the database administration team.
+* `15:00 PST`: The incident was escalated to the database administration team.
-* 15:15 PST: The database team identified a failing disk on one of the database servers.
+* `15:15 PST`: The database team identified a failing disk on one of the database servers.
-* 15:30 PST: The failing disk was replaced, and the database server was restarted.
+* `15:30 PST`: The failing disk was replaced, and the database server was restarted.
-* 15:45 PST: Website performance returned to normal.
+* `15:45 PST`: Website performance returned to normal.

 ## Root Cause and Resolution